Monitors

 Strengths

-Ideal for office use with multiple device connections (3 sources)
+Ideal for productivity and office use with multiple connectivity options (4 sources)

 USB-C connectivity simplifies cable management (3 sources)